n-wach/camino/README.md

 ## Protocol

-The protocol refers to the host Python machine as the Master, and the Arduino as the Slave.

-The protocol follows a simple rule that no slave may transmit unless it is in response to a command from the master, and only one response per command is allowed.
+No Arduino may transmit unless it is in response to a command from Python, and only one response per command is allowed.

-The master's command packet always takes the same format.
+A command packet always takes the same format.
 It specifies which Arduino is being addressed, which command should be run, and what data to pass to the command.

-The slave can respond in one of three ways:
+The Ardunio can respond in one of three ways:

 - Response with data, for instance with `digital_read`
 - Response with no data, for instance with `digital_write`